"International Journal of Physical Education, Sports and Health"

 How to cite this article:

-Dr. Xaviour G and Dr. Anjali O. Comparison of preferred foot and non-preferred foot soccer technique level of junior players.
-International Journal of Physical Education, Sports and Health.
-2017; 4(4): 234-238.
+Dr. Xaviour G, Dr. Anjali O. Comparison of preferred foot and non-preferred foot soccer technique level of junior players.
+Int J Phys Educ Sports Health 2017;4(4):234-238.